Invincible1602/Gesture-Recognition-Models/README.md

 - TensorFlow (for model training and inference)

 ### NOTE
-Currently it is working on Windows only.
+Screen Brightness Function is working only on Windows.

 Install the required dependencies:
 ```bash